-conduct could itself trigger a systematic shock.
-The nexus between the systematic approach and the single-firm case is less tight than in the case of a SIFI.
+&lt;sup>27 Prof. Condon has developed an example in which a large fossil fuel firm, Exxon Mobil, responsible for downstream $CO_2$ emissions of approximately 1% of the global burden, is subject to a shareholder initiative that results in a massive cutback of its production.
+Using the Nordhaus model that connects emissions to global economic output the example shows why such an initiative would be worthwhile for a diversified investor even the single-firm case is less tight than in the case of a SIFI.
 Nevertheless the fund could take account of systematic concerns at a single firm as part of a systematic risk reduction policy that it would apply across the sector and could also look to the "governance externalities" across the sector resulting from a single firm outcome.
 Indeed, this is the way that activism generally works: corporate managers see the outcome of contests at similar firms, infer general shareholder preferences and judgments, and modify their behavior accordingly.
 Activism generally has value because of its portfolio effects; that is certainly true where the objective is systematic risk reduction.